MistAiDev/Mist-Ai-Project/README.md

 ### what next?

-it is good to interact with the mist and read more about the documentation on https://x.com/MistAiSolana
+it is good to interact with the cloud and read more about the documentation on https://x.com/CloudLLM